peakflo/pfMCP/src/servers/canva/README.md

 # Canva Server

-guMCP server implementation for interacting with the **Canva API**.
+pfMCP server implementation for interacting with the **Canva API**.

 ---